 If you are new to obstacle training, your calluses are most likely lacking.
 It may take up to three months for your skin to fully acclimate to the new demand.
 The first three months of training should be taken slowly.
 The key is to limit training time and weekly frequency until your hands are fully adjusted.
 Your skin needs time to build up those awesome calluses.
 We recommend training 1-2 times per week for roughly three months before increasing weekly frequency.

 Some hand discomfort, such as general palm tenderness, is to be expected when engaging in grip training.
 The discomfort will decrease with time and conditioning.
 Focus on your goals and don’t let temporary hand pain dictate your success.
 Any new sport requires adaptation.

 Anyone can train hard and it is tempting to ignore signs of skin fatigue.
 However, elite ninja warriors know how to consistently prevent tears and therefore effectively train harder and more frequently.
-Prevention is the ninja method.
+Prevention is the ninja warrior method.

-Obstacles most likely to cause a tear:
+Obstacles/movements most likely to cause a tear:

-- Lache Bars
+- Lache bars

-- Monkey Bars & Rings
+- Monkey bars & rings

 - Obstacles that require a full grip with a swinging motion